Elkfox/shopify-theme-framework/README.md

 # Shopify Theme Framework (AKA Concrete)

-The original framework for building Shopify themes.
+The original framework for building native Shopify themes.

 The Shopify Theme Framework has been used to build stores for some of the most well known brands in the world.
 Including;